ESSI3.2 | From Principles to Practice: Community-Driven Approaches to FAIR and Open Data in Earth and Environmental Sciences

-From Principles to Practice: Community-Driven Approaches to FAIR and Open Data in Earth and Environmental Sciences
+From Principles to Practice: Community-Driven Approaches to FAIR, Open Data and Interoperable FAIR Digital Objects in Earth and Environmental Sciences

 Co-organized by HS13/OS4/SM9, co-sponsored by AGU